 If you manage order fulfillment yourself, or your 3PL doesn’t provide the right software, there are inventory management solutions that also include forecasting tools.
 This lets you monitor the inventory you have on hand and units sold per day, run reports to see which SKUs are your best sellers, and maintain an understanding of how your business is performing.

 “One of the greatest features of ShipBob’s software is the inventory management functionality, which lets us track inventory change and velocity over time.
 Being able to monitor which styles are selling quickly helps us always keep our best sellers in stock.”

 6. Inventory forecasting tools

-Besides 3PLs and inventory management systems, there are tools designed specifically for inventory forecasting with data visualizations, advanced analytics, and inventory reports on sales and stock metrics.
+Besides 3PLs and inventory management systems, there are tools designed specifically for inventory forecasting with distribution metrics, data visualizations, advanced analytics, and inventory reports on sales and stock metrics.
 This helps you connect the upstream activities of purchasing and manufacturing to the downstream activities of sales and product demand.

 When it comes to inventory forecasting, there is no crystal ball.
 Even when you have the best tools to estimate demand, at the end of the day, it is just that – an estimate.
 But continuously reviewing inventory turnover, stock counts, and other trends in your customer orders, you’ll more accurately plan for both the short-term and long-term.

 If you’re in the market for a 3PL that can help you manage inventory and forecast demand, check out ShipBob.
 With ShipBob’s thousands of customers, integrated technology, fulfillment services, and warehouses, you can easily connect all the places you sell online to your inventory in our warehouses for a seamless ecommerce fulfillment experience.
 Learn more by requesting a price quote.